 - Carefully re-assemble the oven according to the owner's manual.

-NEVER use cleaning products on a hot oven.
+Never use chemicals to clean your baking deck or use cleaning products on a hot oven.

 Kalamazoo Artisan Fire Pizza Ovens do not require any particular winterization, but we recommend that you turn off the gas supply if the oven won’t be used for longer than a month.
 We also recommend protecting the pizza oven with a cover like the Kalamazoo Sunbrella Cover that lets moisture escape, to keep it clean.

 Here are some additional care tips when preparing for the cooler months:

 Clean the exterior of the oven with a degreaser such as Simple Green™ BBQ Cleaner, followed by stainless steel polish such as Claire's.
 Burnt-on sauce or grease on the exterior of the oven or interior of the door can be removed with a Scratch-B-Gone kit.